 Once your move is about two to three weeks away*, it’s time to start organizing things for your new address.
 Here are some things to consider –

-- Contact USPS to ensure all mail gets re-directed to your new address once you move (there is a nominal about $1 processing fee charged by USPS to do this but it can save a lot of headache)
+- Contact the US Postal Service (USPS) to ensure all mail gets redirected to your new address once you move.
+There is a nominal $1 processing fee charged by USPS but it can save a lot of headaches.

 - Contact your renter’s insurance provider and either cancel current coverage or transfer all coverage to your new address from a specific date.
 If you are moving into a home you purchased, you will likely need homeowners insurance which is a different type of policy than renters insurance.

-- Update your old addresses to your new addresses on your bank documents, license and any other important documents
+- Update your old addresses to your new addresses on your bank documents, drivers license, and any other important documents

-- Provide the landlord with your new address for your security deposit to be released.
+- Provide your existing landlord with your new address so your security deposit can be released.
 Generally, security deposits must be refunded within 30 days less normal wear and tear, and other agreements per the terms of your lease and based on where you live.

 About one week* before you are scheduled to move out, start packing up your furniture and organize to get your apartment cleaned so that it can return to its normal condition before you moved in.
 Normal wear and tear is generally acceptable but some bigger considerations include –

 - Get the carpets professionally cleaned if they are looking dirty or worn out (and many leases require this)